learn-computer-graphics/rendering-techniques/doc/getting-started/building.md

 ## `Option 1:` Use our custom, simplified project

-We provide a repository called [The-Forge-Samples](https://github.com/learn-computer-graphics/the-forge-samples) from which you will find detailed build instruction for your platform.
+We provide a repository called <a href="https://github.com/learn-computer-graphics/the-forge-samples" target="_blank">The-Forge-Samples</a> from which you will find detailed build instruction for your platform.
 It uses CMake for project generation so you will be able to generate project file for your favorite IDE.

+> Please note that we have to upgrade this project to the latest version of TheForge, there are only a few API changes

 ## `Option 2:` Use the official TheForge repository